TURN OFF YOUR HEAT

 regulators to force the gas industry, if necessary,

-to cut profits enough to use best practices while
+to cut profits enough to use best available practices

 the best possible safeguards for human beings and